WF200 Journalism and photography – Reykjavik 21/01 – 31/01 STUDY/ART 6 vol

 WF201 Journalism and photography – Reykjavik 10/02 – 20/02 STUDY/ART 6 vol

-Work: Every year WF Iceland is hosting hundreds of international volunteers participating in projects all around the island.
-WF Iceland publishes a magazine called UNA where people can read about the life of the organization.
+Work: Every year WF Iceland hosts hundreds of international volunteers participating in projects all around the island.
+WF Iceland publishes a magazine called UNA, where people can read about the life of the organisation.

-In the beginning of the project volunteers will receive an introduction about the tasks – afterwards we will choose a topic for the newsletter.
-This is a great opportunity to step into different projects and to get to know Reykjavik in a better way.
-The group will take photos and make videos and interviews with volunteers, local hosts and people living in the area.
+In the beginning of the project, volunteers will receive an introduction about the tasks – afterwards we will choose a topic for the newsletter.
+This is a great opportunity to step into different projects and get to know Reykjavik even better.
+The group will take photos, create videos and conduct interviews with volunteers, local hosts and people living in the area.
 The outcome will be published in the UNA WF magazine.

 Leisure: On weekends, the central location of the accommodations is ideal for enjoying Reykjavik‘s amazing nightlife, which is world-renowned for its wide array of bars, clubs, and concerts.

 WF Iceland will also organise reasonably-priced weekend excursions to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
-Excursions include unique Icelandic sights such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysirs, lava forests, hot-springs, rhyolite mountain ranges, steam-vents, or even icebergs.
+Excursions include unique Icelandic sights, such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysers, lava forests, hot-springs, rhyolite mountain ranges, steam-vents or even icebergs.

-Accommodation and Food: Worldwide Friends volunteers stay in one of several shared houses offering basic sleeping and cooking facilities in the heart of historical downtown Reykjavik.
-Volunteers need to bring their own sleeping bag and towels, but mattresses and bed linens are provided.
-Wireless internet access is provided free of charge, and volunteers also have free access to shared desktop computers in communal areas.
-The accommodation provided by Worldwide Friends Iceland for volunteers in Reykjavik is located within short walking distance of many urban amenities, including: banks, pharmacies, supermarkets, public swimming pools, restaurants, cafes, libraries, theaters, shops, museums, and bus stations.
+Accommodation and food: Worldwide Friends volunteers will be staying in a house offering basic sleeping and cooking facilities.
+Volunteers need to bring their own sleeping bag and towels, but beds and bed linens are provided.
+Wireless internet access is provided free of charge.
+The accommodation provided by Worldwide Friends Iceland for volunteers in Reykjavik is located within a 25-minute walking distance of many urban amenities, including: banks, pharmacies, supermarkets, public swimming pools, restaurants, cafes, libraries, theatres, shops, museums and bus stations.

-Food is included for the duration of the workcamp, however everyone is expected to do their fair share of the cooking and cleaning.
-Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes from home!
+Food is included for the duration of the workcamp, however, everyone is expected to do their fair share of the cooking and cleaning.
+Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favorite recipes from home!

-Requirements: Volunteers with good computer skills, interested in journalism and/or photographing are very much welcome to this camp.
+Requirements: Volunteers with good computer skills, who are interested in journalism and/or photography, are welcome to join this camp.

 How to participate: Contact your local organization via The Alliance of European Voluntary Service Organizations